Sourabhk20/vsd-hdp/README.md

 ## Day 4

 **Gate Level Simulation**

 	When we write RTL code, we use a test bench to validate it by providing the test vectors.
  	Gate Level Simulation (GLS) is necessary to verify the logical correctness of the design once synthesis is completed.
 The netlist is provided to the simulation tool along with the testbench.

    There are two types of vaildation that can be ensured by the GLS:
  	1. Functional: Functional validation is necessary and it checks the conditions such as **Missing sensitivity list** and **Use of blocking and non-blocking assignments**
+  	2. Timing Aware: This type of validation checks functionality as well as ensure timing is met. (for different corners)

   **1. RTL, Simulation and Synthesis of Ternary Operator along with GLS Simulation:**